tsackton/taelgar/People/Sembarans/Jacques Bellemont.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+![[duke-of-wisford-2.png|right|320]]The Duke of Wisford is energetic for his age, and is an active campaigner and astute political observer.
 %% Wife: Isabelle children Armand, Loise, Amélie, captain of the guard Marcel Desrosiers, chancellor Celestine Fontaine %%